linux-system-roles/logging/roles/fluentd/fluentd-outputs/README.md

   UUID of the project/namespace used to store log records.
   This is used to construct the index name in Elasticsearch.
-  For example, if you have env_name: myenvname, then in logging OpenShift you will have a project named logs-myenvname.
+  For example, if you have ovirt_env_name: myenvname, then in logging OpenShift you will have a project named logs-myenvname.
   You need to get the UUID of this project like this: oc get project logs-myenvname -o jsonpath='{.metadata.uid}'